Liquid MicroSheet Nozzles

 Nozzle types

-• Micro 2 - sheets are about 2x as thick at any point compared to Micro 1
+• Micro 2 - Sheets are in the range of 2 µm to 0.6 µm in thickness, which is about twice as thick at any point compared to Micro 1.

 Available products